arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ### Privacy Review

 Privacy analyst will review IRB and data, and determine if it can be shared, and any restrictions on reuse.
 Help submit amendments and make modifications as needed.
 Our privacy team has an extensive set of templated language that expedites this process.
 Based on review, create and sign Data Contribution Agreement.
 The Data Contribution Agreement is an agreement between the Data Contributor and Arcus staff that outlines a Contributor’s role in contributing archival data to Arcus and allowing for the sharing and use of such archival data.
-A general version of this agreement is viewable at (this link)[https://arcus.chop.edu/privacy-and-forms/data-contribution-agreement].
+A general version of this agreement is viewable at [this link](https://arcus.chop.edu/privacy-and-forms/data-contribution-agreement).
 Your research data is tagged with the appropriate access and use conditions in Arcus discovery tools once it is fully archived.

 ### Technical Considerations